rafatzbr/hanatap/README.md

-# hanatrial-auth-proxy-php
+# hanatrial-client-php
-Authentication proxy for SAP HANATrial written in PHP
+PHP Client to access the HANAXS apps

+Includes the authentication proxy, inspired by https://github.com/gregorwolf/hanatrial-auth-proxy